 - 5. What are the major takeaways from your assessment exercise?

 This section is for you to highlight the results of the exercise.
-Pertinent information here would include: - a. how well students mastered the outcome at the level they were intended to, - b. any trends noticed over the past few assessment cycles, and - c. the levels at which students mastered the outcome based on the rubric used. - The final grades of the majors and the minors are as follows. - One major and two minors received A. - Three majors and two minors received A-. - One major received B. - One major received B-. - One major received C+.
+Pertinent information here would include: - a. how well students mastered the outcome at the level they were intended to, - b. any trends noticed over the past few assessment cycles, and - the levels at which students mastered the outcome based on the rubric used. - The final grades of the majors and the minors are as follows. - o One major and three minors received A. - One major received A-. - One major and two minors received B+. - One minor received B. - One major received B-.

 The low grades mainly correspond to the students' missed assignments and absences, which resulted in lower calligraphy skills and less understanding of Zen philosophy.
-Those who received B, B-, and C+ expressed that remote instruction does not fit their learning style or they had difficulty to find good space for Calligraphy practice and good Internet access to Zoom class.
+This is a consistent trend to the past assessment.